Release List Reviews Price Search Shop Newsletter Forum DVD Giveaways Blu-Ray/ HD DVD Advertise

 Filmmaker-turned actor Andrew Mollo (left) plays a murderous extra.

 Kevin Brownlow went on to become a foremost film historian, and is still active making documentaries about movies.
-His wonderfully detailed work on silent films, when few were interested in the subject, recorded the story of those years just in time, before the actual actors and filmmakers of the silent era passed away.
+His wonderfully detailed interviews on silent films, when few were interested in the subject, recorded the story of those years just in time, before the actual actors and filmmakers of the silent era passed away.

 Image's new DVD is a great opportunity for It Happened Here to make the jump from obscurity to at least a 'cult' level of familiarity.
 Half 16mm and half 35mm, the picture is purposely grainy and high in contrast.
 It looks far better on the DVD than Savant has ever seen it projected.
 The still-frame button makes it fun to peruse the mind-boggling detail in the historical reconstruction.
 Almost any image in the show looks like some 100% authentic shot from a WW2 newsreel or magazine layout.
 That this was accomplished on such a non-budget is incredible.